UPDATE: In 2020, Medicaid is not expected to undergo any significant changes.

 You can still have these and other non-covered procedures done, but you will need to pay for these services out of your own pocket.
 Keep in mind, if you cannot afford services not covered by Medicaid, you can discuss a payment plan option.

 You should take the time to have this conversation with your physician or your medical provider prior to scheduling your procedure or treatment.
-Download our informative guide to learn more about Medicaid coverage and costs.

 How Much Does Medicaid Cost in Missouri?